The Home Page of Signed, Gain, and Biased Graphs

 Second Edition, 1998 September 16.
 43 pp.

 Copyright © 1998 Thomas Zaslavsky

 The Glossary has terminology, definitions, and notation; it is a companion to the Bibliography.

-The working version, which is slightly more up to date, is available here but in fewer formats.
+The working version, which is slightly more up to date, is available here.
 View the second edition in HTML (98 kilobytes), or download either

 ... a topically arranged version in dvi (124 kB) or PostScript (488 kB) or

 ... an incomplete alphabetical version in dvi (?? kB) or PostScript (?? kB).